Assisted migration of forests in North America: Whitebark pine

-Assisted migration of Mexico's oyamel fir
+Mexico's oyamel fir

 The Monarch Butterfly Biosphere Reserve in central Mexico depends upon the integrity of its evergreen forest trees to serve as winter habitat for a long-distance annual migrator: the monarch butterfly.
 The oyamel fir is a major species of evergreen on which the overwintering butterflies spend a significant time during their winter diapause, or suspended development.
 The tree's survival is threatened at its lower elevations on mountain slopes, in part, by climate change.
 Climate stress is also indicated by weak seedling recruitment, meaning that most of the oyamel fir seedlings do not survive past that point.
 This is true even in the higher forest elevations where trees do not otherwise show strong indicators of stress.
 Upslope assisted migration experiments are underway, with findings suggesting that "400 meters upward in elevation (i.e., assisted migration) to compensate for future warmer climates does not appear to have any negative impacts on the seedlings, while potentially conferring closer alignment to future climates."

 Assisted migration of oyamel fir is complicated by the necessity of planting this shade-tolerant species under nurse plants—especially because of the extreme solar radiation and the large differences between day and night temperatures at high elevations.
 Thus, where upslope locales are devoid of forest shade, nurse plants (e.g. Baccharis conferta) must be established first.